A Sensitive Quantumness Measure for One-Dimensional Continuous-Variable Systems: from line integrals

-Although we cannot disprove this case potentially occurring, all that is needed is that the gradient somewhere on the boundary of $\cal R$ is non-zero.
-Because of the continuous differentiability of~$\xi(x,p)$, this would yield an open interval on the boundary~$\partial {\cal R}$ with non-zero values, thus rendering $\Xi$ positive.
+Although we cannot disprove this case potentially occurring, all that is needed to preclude this from happening is that the gradient somewhere on the boundary~${\partial {\cal B}_j}$ is non-zero.
+Because of the continuous differentiability of~$\xi(x,p)$, this would yield an open interval on the boundary~${{\partial {\cal B}_j}}$ with non-zero values, thus rendering $\Xi$ positive.

-We believe that this type of `doubly-degenerate case' is rare, presumably of measure zero, and thus for all practical purposes irrelevant.
+We believe that a `doubly-degenerate' case, in which $\xi$ and its derivatives vanish simultaneously across an entire boundary~${\partial {\cal B}_j}$, is rare, presumably of measure zero, and thus for practical purposes irrelevant.
+Additionally, it is even less plausible that such `double-degeneracy' would occur on all boundaries ${{\partial {\cal B}_j}}$ of all basins ${\cal B}_j$ of a state~$W$.

-In other words, we feel it is safe to assume that by construction $\Xi$ is discriminating, in the sense that our measure~$\Xi[W]$ yields a positive value whenever a state is non-classical, and zero otherwise.